Chantee-H/odin-recipes/README.md

 # odin-recipes
-The first project of a simple recipe page, displaying basic html.
+The first project of a simple recipe page, displaying basic html and css.